 Professional behavior best serves your clients and the Court.
 Note that the “Introductory Statement on Civility” published at the front of the Local Rules for the United States District Court for the Southern District of Ohio has universal applicability.

-Civil pretrial or status conferences may be conducted by either the court, the Magistrate, or the Staff Attorney.
+Civil pretrial or status conferences may be conducted by either the Court, the Magistrate, or the Staff Attorney.
+Final Pre-Trial Conferences are in-person.

-Pre-trial Statements in accordance with Local Rule 41.04 are required at Final Pretrial Conferences immediately before trial.
+Pre-trial Statements in accordance with Local Rule 41.04 are required and must be filed on or before the day of the Final Pre-Trial Conference.

 Prior to the Final Pretrial Conference trial counsel must confer about: their willingness to waive a jury and/or have the case heard by the Magistrate and a jury; the minimum number of days anticipated to conclude the trial, and whether time limits will be useful to keep matters moving; the number of parties and witnesses participating in trial, and any special scheduling needs; any Motions to be addressed prior to commencing trial; and deposition transcripts or videotapes filed with the Clerk’s office that need to be retrieved, and for which evidentiary rulings must be made before presentation during trial.